Alaska Inside Passage - Juneau to Ketchikan

 As my voyage drew to a close in Ketchikan, and I reflected on what an amazing week it had been, the stark difference between the small-ship experience and large cruise ships was perfectly clear.
 We had visited secluded areas that passengers on an enormous cruise ship could never see.
 As we followed the wildlife, thousands of people passed unknowingly in the distance, adhering to strict cruise line schedules.
 And as we visited Saxman Native Village near Ketchikan, the masses gazed curiously through the carving shed windows as we enjoyed a private tour in the company of a renowned Master Carver.
 We experienced a side of Alaska that few tourists will ever see.

-Exploring the Inside Passage on the Safari Spirit was unforgettable.
+Exploring the Inside Passage was unforgettable.
 The abundant wildlife, pristine landscape, and elegance of the yacht were eclipsed only by being in the company of a select group of adventurous travelers and first-class crew.
 It was a truly personal way to experience the vast Alaskan wilderness.